lioc7381/pharmacy-management-system/docs/prd/epic-3-core-order-fulfillment-workflow.md

 ### Acceptance Criteria

-**UI & Interaction:**
+**UI & Interaction (Flutter):**

-1. Given the Salesperson is on the 'Prescription Processing' screen, Then the client's uploaded prescription image is displayed prominently.
+1. On the 'Prescription Processing' screen, the client's uploaded prescription image is displayed prominently.
-2. Given the Salesperson is processing a prescription, Then they can search for medications by name and add them to a list, specifying a quantity for each. **The UI must display the current stock availability for each medication as it is being added.**
+2. As the Salesperson searches for and adds medications, the UI MUST fetch and display the **real-time** stock availability for each item.
+In accordance with the online-only architecture, no stock data will be cached on the client.

-**Backend - Happy Path & Business Logic:**
+**Backend (Laravel) - Happy Path & Business Logic:**

-3. When the 'Create Order' API endpoint is called, it MUST first validate that the `current_quantity` for each medication in the request is greater than or equal to the requested quantity.
+3. A `CreateOrderRequest` FormRequest class will handle all incoming validation for the `POST /api/orders` endpoint.
+It must validate the structure of the incoming medication list and quantities.
+4. The `OrderService` will receive the validated data array directly from the `CreateOrderRequest` (`$request->validated()`).
-4. Given a successful stock validation, the creation of the order and all related database updates MUST occur within a single database transaction to ensure data integrity.
+5. The `OrderService` MUST wrap all database operations within a single `DB::transaction()` block to ensure atomicity.
+The transaction will:
+    a.
+Perform a final check to ensure the `current_quantity` for each medication is sufficient, locking the rows to prevent race conditions.
-5. Given a successful transaction, the `current_quantity` for each medication in the `Medications` table MUST be decremented by the ordered quantity.
+    b.
+Decrement the `current_quantity` for each medication in the `Medications` table.
-6. Given a successful transaction, the `status` of the corresponding record in the `Prescriptions` table MUST be updated to 'Processed'.
+    c.
+Update the `status` of the corresponding `Prescription` to 'Processed'.
-7. Given a successful transaction, a new record MUST be created in the `Orders` table with a `status` of 'In Preparation'.
+    d.
+Create a new `Order` with a `status` of 'In Preparation'.
-8. Given a successful transaction, a new record MUST be created in the `Notifications` table for the client, containing the new Order ID.
+    e.
+Create a new `Notification` for the client, containing the new Order ID.
+6. Upon a successful transaction, the API will return the newly created order, formatted via an `OrderResource`.

 **Backend & UI - Exception/Error Handling:**

-9. When the 'Create Order' API endpoint is called and at least one medication has insufficient stock, Then the API MUST return a `409 Conflict` error with a message identifying the out-of-stock item(s).
+7. If the stock validation within the `OrderService` fails, the service MUST throw an exception that results in a `409 Conflict` HTTP response, with a message identifying the out-of-stock item(s).
-10. Given the API returns a `409 Conflict` error for insufficient stock, Then the frontend MUST display a clear, non-dismissible error message to the Salesperson, and the order creation process MUST be halted.
+8. If the Flutter app receives a `409 Conflict` response, the `OrderProvider` will update a simple `errorMessage` state property (e.g., `String? errorMessage`).
+The UI will listen to this property and display a persistent, non-dismissible error message (e.g., a banner or dialog) until the user takes action to correct the order.
+The `ViewEvent` pattern is explicitly forbidden.

 ## Story 3.3: Reject Invalid Prescription